DNACENSolutions/dnac_ansible_workflows/workflows/user_role_config_generator/README.md

 ## Notes

 - `user_role_playbook_config_generator` expects `config` as a dictionary when filters are used.
+- This workflow accepts either the standard `config.component_specific_filters` shape or the workflow convenience `component_specific_filters` shape.
-- This workflow omits `config` when filters are absent, which triggers full generation mode.
+- When filters are absent, the workflow omits `config`, which triggers full generation mode.
 - Role filtering under `role_details` includes only custom roles returned by the module logic.